 Because the section of the route between Smallbrook and Wooton has been immaculately preserved.

-So in the 1960s, the island was the place to come if you wanted to see how the railways had been operated in the 1920s, because its engines and coaches had been frozen in time.
+Therefore in the 1960s, the island was the place to come if you wanted to see how the railways had been operated in the 1920s, because its engines and coaches had been frozen in time.

-Core to the railways current operations is recreating those steam days on the island, so most of the engines and coaches visitors experience today are more than 100 years old.
+Core to the railway's current operations is recreating those steam days on the island, so most of the engines and coaches visitors experience today are more than 100 years old.

 The trains which travel on the regular railway, the Ryde - Brading - Sandown - Shanklin Island Line route, also stop at a station called Smallbrook Junction when connections with the Isle Of Wight Steam Railway are available; in other words on the days when the IOW Railway is operating trains.